ceejbot/registry-design-patterns/slides.md

 ## [fit] __hide__ information
 ## [fit] __hide__ implementation

+^ The details of how you structure your data in memory.
+Exactly which algorithms you use to change it.

 ---

 ## [fit] __hide__ behind an interface
 ## [fit] so you can __change__ things

+^ If nothing outside your module can see which algorithm you used, you are free to change it.

 ---

 ![fit](images/great_interest.gif)

 ^ One of the great secrets of programming.
 If you master this, tell me all about how you did it, please.

 ---